Go Back

 • Take the butter out of the fridge if you haven't.
 Preheat the oven at 190 °C and have a piping bag ready and open in a cup.

 • Sift in 60 g Cake Flour and GENTLY fold the batter to mix in the flour with a spatula until just combined.
+It may look slightly uneven but it's normal.

 • Dust a layer of some Powder Sugar on top of the circles with a sift.
+(The picture is when I made a bear shape batch but just skip the ears if you want regular macarons)

 Buttercream